garrystebbins/Swag-project/README.md

 ## Development

 - clone the repo
-- install dependencies with by running `yarn`
+- install dependencies by running `yarn`
-- start development server and watcher with `yarn start`
+- start the development server and watcher with `yarn start`

 ## Deployment

-Hosted on Netlify.
+Hosted on [Netlify](https://www.netlify.com).
 Deploy by pushing changes to `master`